Schwab vs IBKR

 IBKR

-Interactive Brokers offers two desktop platforms: Trader Workstation (TWS) and IBKR Desktop.
-Trader Workstation is more advanced, while IBKR Desktop still has useful tools like a security screener, option tools, and different layouts.
-TWS has extra features, including:
+Interactive Brokers has two desktop platforms: Trader Workstation (TWS) and IBKR Desktop.
+The former is the more advanced of the two, although the latter has some useful features, including a security screener, option tools, and multiple layouts.
+TWS has more gadgets; we really like the following:

 • Probability lab